afrocircus/LVFX-pipeline/docs/comp-pipeline.rst

 Don't change anything under the job set section.
 The default options will work for you.

-.. note:: Make sure the client pool is set to Linux Farm and Frame Spilit Mode is set to "No Splitting".
+.. note:: Make sure the client pool is set to "Linux Farm" and Frame Spilit Mode is set to "No Splitting".
           (The default options) This will ensure your job will be run on a single linux farm machine and your job does not consume all or run out of nuke render licenses.

-If you render a movie on the farm the movie will automatically be encoded and submitted to Ftrack for dailies post render.
+If you render a movie on the farm, the movie will automatically be encoded and submitted to Ftrack for dailies post render.